Peter0924/CS457_Group_Project_Connect_Four/README.md

 ### What Could Be Improved On

+Due to the nature of a class project and only having a semester to work on it, there will of course still be things that could be improved on in the future.
+Firstly, we would implement encryption for our players to make sure that the game is secure and safe to play.
+This is important, especially for an online game.
+As an online game, we would also like to introduce some more intensive scalability for multiplayer compatibility, introducing the option to host multiple games on a server at once.
+We also believe that the current UI, although great, can be improved on in the future.
+Creating new UI elements that are not only integral to gameplay, but provide a more visually appealing look, would be our first priority.
+We might also consider transitioning to a more web browser focused interface, as we believe our game would be perfect for such an environment.
+Finally, the never ending battle against bugs and errors wouldn't slow down.
+To combat this, we would extensively review our current error handling methods, and make sure that anything that could possibly disrupt the player experience is accounted for.
+Overall, there are a lot of things we can improve on going forward, yet we are still fulfilled with the game's current state.

 - The current UI can be improved to make it more visually appealing and user-friendly, potentially by transitioning to a web-based interface.
 - The game lacks scalability for hosting multiple games or players simultaneously.
 - Error handling could be further refined for better resilience to unexpected scenarios.